Azure/azure-sdk-for-net/eng/scripts/splittestdependencies/README.md

 We currently have this support in public PR validation pipeline and internal release pipeline.
 We have enabled the core pipeline.

-To enable the split on your service, you can add the line below in `ci.yml` under service repo.
+To enable the split on your service, you can add the line below in `ci.yml` under service folder.
 E.g. [ci.yml](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/core/ci.yml)
 ```
 TestDependsOnDependency: ${service-name}
 ```